Scale your business with our modular plugins.

 If you have a closer look at the code, you will see the custom image size register codes.
 For each thumbnail that it creates, it specifies the size.

-And once you are happy with the changes, update the file.
-This way, you will avoid your theme creating the thumbnails that you have disabled in the functions.php file.
+Once you are satisfied with the changes, update the file.
+This way, you will avoid your theme from creating the thumbnails that you have disabled in the functions.php file.

-If you also have plugins that create thumbnails, you can do the same and disable them.
+If you also have plugins that create thumbnails, you can disable them in the same way.
 To do that, go to Plugins > Editor and select the plugin you want to edit.
 Then select the functions.php file and repeat the process.

 2. Remove thumbnails from the WP-Admin Panel